OfficeDev/office-js-docs-pr/docs/reference/javascript-api-for-office.md

     <li><b>Common</b> APIs can be used to access features such as UI, dialogs, and client settings that are common across multiple types of Office applications.</li>
 </ul>

 You should use host-specific APIs whenever feasible, and use Common APIs only for scenarios that aren't supported by host-specific APIs.
-For more detailed information about these two API models, see the <a href="../overview/office-add-ins-fundamentals.md#api-models">Building Office Add-ins</a>.
+For more detailed information about these two API models, see <a href="../overview/office-add-ins-fundamentals.md#api-models">Building Office Add-ins</a>.

 <h2>API reference</h2>